VienDinhCom/practice-makes-perfect/react-nextjs/README.md

 Over time, everything shifted—Next.js evolved from the Page Router to the App Router.
 To keep up, I completed the Next.js App Router Fundamentals certificate.
 It was my way of updating myself.

-Along the way, I learned practical skills: styling apps in different ways, optimizing images and fonts, building nested layouts, and connecting a Postgres with Docker.
+Along the way, I learned practical skills: styling the app with TailwindCSS, optimizing images and fonts, building nested layouts, and connecting a Postgres with Docker.
 I explored search and pagination, mutating data with React Server Actions, and handling errors gracefully.
 I also practiced accessibility, authentication, and metadata for sharing.

 It reminded me—technology always changes, but learning keeps us steady.